 Thankfully, the Personal Allowance is one element of accounting and tax that’s actually not that difficult to understand.
 Allow us to elaborate.

 You’ll sometimes hear the Personal Allowance referred to as your “tax-free allowance”, which probably describes it better.

 The Personal Allowance is the amount you’re allowed to earn in a given tax year (tax years run from 6th April and 5th April) before you start paying Income Tax.

-For full-time employees, their Personal Allowance will be taken into account automatically when their employer runs their payroll.
+For employees, the Personal Allowance will be taken into account automatically when the employer runs their payroll.